GraphUniverse: Synthetic Graph Generation for Evaluating Inductive Generalization: Benchmarking

 \paragraph{Motivation.} Existing synthetic graph generation models (GraphWorld~\citep{GraphWorld}) only allow for benchmarking models on single graphs in transductive settings, but real applications require generalization to unseen graphs with different properties.

 \paragraph{Experimental Design.} We systematically vary three fundamental graph properties across families of 1000 graphs each: homophily range ($[0.0, 0.1]$, $[0.4, 0.6]$, $[0.9, 1.0]$), average degree range ($[1,5]$, $[5, 10]$, $[10, 20]$), and cluster variance (basically feature noise, setting as options $0.2$, $0.5$ and $0.8$), keeping all other graph family parameters at default values.
-We directly compare these inductive results against equivalent single-graph transductive evaluation using GraphWorld-style generation (with identical property values to quantify the performance gap between transductive and inductive settings).
-Figure \ref{fig:transd_and_shift}.A reports on both the model's test accuracy.
+We directly compare these inductive results against equivalent single-graph transductive evaluation using GraphWorld-style generation (with mean property of corresponding inductive setting).
+Figure \ref{fig:transd_and_shift}.A reports on the results.
+Appendix \ref{appendix:heterophily_experiment} extends the homophily analysis to specific heterophilic GNN architectures.

 \paragraph{Insight 1: Distinct Model Ranking Profiles Across Settings.} We observe a striking divergence in model performance rankings between the inductive and transductive settings (Fig. \ref{fig:transd_and_shift}.A).
 While GPS and non-message passing architectures (Deepset, GraphMLP) consistently achieve top and bottom performances, respectively, other architectures show clear setting-dependent strengths.
 For example, Neural Sheaf Diffusion excels inductively but falters transductively, suggesting its topological biases aid generalization across graphs.
 Conversely, GIN dominates transductively but fails inductively, indicating its success may stem from memorizing a single graph's structure.
 These shifts reveal that transductive performance is not always a reliable proxy for a model's ability to generalize.